What is a phobia?

 What causes social phobia?

 Although this disorder is often thought of as shyness, they are not the same.
 Shy people can be very uneasy around others, but they don't have the extreme anxiety in anticipating a social situation.
 Also, they don't necessarily avoid circumstances that make them feel self-conscious.
-In contrast, people with social phobia are not necessarily shy at all, but can be completely at ease with some people most of the time.
+In contrast, people with social phobia are not necessarily shy at all and can be completely at ease with some people most of the time.

 Most people with social phobia will try to avoid situations that cause distress.